Yagisan/The-Bustling-Valley/README.md

 # Preamble

 The Bustling Valley is a curated modlist designed for a bigger Stardew Valley experience.
 Designed for experienced players, it comes with 2 huge expansions (Stardew Valley Expanded, and Ridgeside Village), and several smaller expansions including new NPCS.
-With an enormous variety of new crops, new artisan goods, and new recipes, you'll find something new to specialise your farm in. **It is expected that players will not add additional mods or otherwise change this modlist.**
+With an enormous variety of new crops, new artisan goods, and new recipes, you'll find something new to specialise your farm in. **It is expected that players will not add additional mods or otherwise change this modlist.
+THIS WILL REPLACE YOUR EXISTING MODLIST.**

 Please be aware that this modlist may make perfection very hard or impossible to get.